Local Expert Guest

 Catalina Alers-Alers, whose voice you may recognize from the airwaves of 97.9 KISS FM, has lived in Springfield for four years.
 When she’s not dishing out hot takes on her radio show, she frequents all the neighborhood businesses along Main Street.
 And each year, she joins thousands of other Northeast Florida residents attending PorchFest, a music festival held on the front porches of Historic Springfield homes.
-PorchFest 2019 will take place on Saturday, November 9, 2019, from 12 p.m. to 9 p.m.
+PorchFest 2021 will take place Saturday, November 6, from noon to 8 p.m.

 “It just feels homey and very comfortable,” she says.
 “If I go to a festival at the beaches, it feels like I can get lost in the crowd.
 At PorchFest, you feel part of the crowd because people are sharing their homes and front porches with you.
 Even though you’re not going inside the house, it makes you feel like part of a giant neighborhood family.”